mrocklin/thesis/matrix-language.md

 #### Shape Checking and Trivial Simplification

-Shape checking and trivial simplifications, e.g. the removal of pairs of transposes, are done at object instantiation time.
+Shape checking and trivial simplifications, e.g. the removal of nested transposes, are done at object instantiation time.
 This task is accomplished by calling raw Python code within the class `__init__` constructors.